 • Your healthcare provider should do a pregnancy test before you start treatment with TIVDAK

-• You should use an effective method of birth control during your treatment and for at least 2 months after the last dose of TIVDAK
+• Use an effective method of birth control during your treatment and for at least 2 months after the last dose of TIVDAK

-• You should use effective birth control during treatment and for 4 months after the last dose of TIVDAK
+• Use effective birth control during treatment and for 4 months after the last dose of TIVDAK

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Taking TIVDAK with certain other medicines may cause side effects.

-These are not all the possible side effects of TIVDAK.
+These are not all of the possible side effects of TIVDAK.
 Discuss side effects with your healthcare provider.
-You are encouraged to report side effects of prescription drugs to the FDA.
-Visit www.fda.gov/Safety/MedWatch or call 1-800-FDA-1088.
+You may report side effects to FDA at 1-800-FDA-1088.

-Please see Important Facts about TIVDAK including IMPORTANT WARNING.
+Please see the full Prescribing Information with Medication Guide about TIVDAK including an IMPORTANT WARNING.

 What is TIVDAK?